pannous/hyper-lean/README.md

 [Hyperreal numbers Wiki](https://en.wikipedia.org/wiki/Hyperreal_number)

-Lean comes with import Mathlib.Data.Real.Hyperreal -- defined as hyperfilter germ but we want it axiomatically
+Lean comes with import Mathlib.Data.Real.Hyperreal -- defined as hyperfilter germ **but we want Hyperreal numbers axiomatically with the added property ε*ω = 1 ** Also we want it calculable with a simple structure

 In mathematics, the system of hyperreal numbers is a way of treating infinite and infinitesimal (infinitely small but non-zero) quantities.
 The hyperreals, or nonstandard reals, *R, are an extension of the real numbers R with algebraic spanning elements ω ≈ ∞ and ε ≈ 1/∞.